ZendarInc/torchsparse/README.md

       repositories, like `RadarProcessor`
 1. increment the `torchsparse/version.py` appropriately
 1. merge those changes into `zendar-main`
+    1. the `post-commit` github action should then build the wheel, and make it available for you to download in the action summary page. unzip the file to get a `.whl` file, create a github release (versioned the same as the code), and attach the resulting wheel file to it.
 1. in the RadarProcessor repo, update the `pyproject.toml` file appropriately
 1. merge your changes into the develop branch in RadarProcessor